teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 Good UI.
 Lots of formatting tools.
 Functional tables.

 ### Cons
 No table of contents for individual notes.
 No offline app.
-Some of the tools are very unintuitive (especially table formatting).
+Some of the tools are very unintuitive (e.g., table formatting).

 <br>

 ## Paperpile

 There is no perfect solution to paper management.
-I used Mendeley for years but it's ugly and owned by Elsevier, and I object to the closed accessibility (you can't transfer your highlights and notes to other apps).
+I used Mendeley for years but it's owned by Elsevier, and I object to the closed accessibility (you can't transfer your highlights and notes to other apps).
 I've tried to use Zotero several times but it's just unappealing and unintuitive to me; it feels like a relic from Windows 95 (sorry!).

 Paperpile has been the least bad option for me.
 The move from Mendeley was quick and easy, Paperpile syncs with Google Drive, all my notes, highlights, and tags are transferrable to other apps, it has a Chrome extension for quickly adding papers to your library, and I'm happy to financially support the active development of an "upstart" paper management system.